WZBSocialScienceCenter/tmtoolkit/README.rst

     **A special note for Windows users**: tmtoolkit has been tested on Windows and works well (I recommend using the `Anaconda distribution for Python <https://anaconda.org/)>`_ when using Windows).
-However, you will need to wrap all code that uses multi-processing (i.e. all calls to :class:`tmtoolkit.preprocess.TMPreproc` and the parallel topic modeling functions) in a ``if __name__ == '__main__'`` block like this:
+However, you will need to wrap all code that uses multi-processing (i.e. all calls to `tmtoolkit.preprocess.TMPreproc` and the parallel topic modeling functions) in a ``if __name__ == '__main__'`` block like this:

 .. code-block::